-Keeping your magnesium levels in the healthy range is one of the best things you can do to become more resilient to stress and keep anxiety at bay.
+Keeping your magnesium level in the healthy range is one of the best things you can do to become more resilient to stress and anxiety.

 Magnesium Food Sources

-This is one of the reasons it’s hard to get enough magnesium from food alone.
+This is one of the reasons it’s hard to get sufficient magnesium from food alone.

-Another key reason is that food today is often grown in magnesium-depleted soils.
-(54)
+Another reason is that food today is often grown in magnesium-depleted soils.

-Considering more than 60% of Americans take a prescription medication, this affects a lot of people.
-(55)
+Considering that 70% of Americans take one or more prescription medications, this affects a lot of people.